Maine Law experts and students advocate for the future of youth justice statewide and beyond

 “It shows that we are engaged in the national conversation about youth justice and where the field is going,” Ward said.
 “We are well-positioned to participate in these policy and practice conversations and the most exciting part is that students are at the table learning and contributing as well.”

-Recently, Ward, Professor Sarah Branch, Director of the Youth Justice Clinic, and Professor Emeritus Chris Northrop, Director of the Rural Practice Clinic, were asked by the Maine Commission on Public Defense Service to help organize a day during their annual conference around juvenile justice issues.
+Recently, Ward, Professor Sarah Branch, Director of the Youth Justice Clinic, and Professor Emeritus Chris Northrop, Director of the Rural Practice Clinic, were asked by the Maine Commission on Public Defense Services to help organize a day during their annual conference around juvenile justice issues.
 Held on October 25 at the University of Southern Maine Lewiston/Auburn campus, the day brought together roughly 60 public defenders from across the state and other stakeholders.

 “For us, this was a great opportunity to train youth lawyers, share best practices in the field, solidify community, and touch on some of the hot-button issues in the state,” Branch said.
 “Ultimately, we shared the aspirational vision for youth justice and then how defenders can put this into practice.”